- Other Apps

 ‘Our general approach is that the customer should be put back in the position they would have been in if the problem hadn’t happened.
 We may also ask you to compensate them for any distress or inconvenience they’ve experienced as a result of the problem.’

-Still, it would be too early for me to jump to the conclusion with Mila’s case.
+Still, it would be too early for me to jump to the conclusion on Mila’s case.
 It was clear to me that Mila’s struggle for survival made her obtain the loan.
-When ethics is involved however, it raises a number of other questions - fairness needs to be at the heart of the process either when she is borrowing or when the lender is lending.
+When ethics is involved, however, it raises a number of other questions - fairness needs to be at the heart of the process either when she is borrowing or when the lender is lending.
 It will be interesting to see the outcome of the appeal process, when it comes to the DWP’s position, since for Mila, her problems started once her benefit stopped.